 Applicants in this category will have either graduated with a degree or honours degree in any discipline from a New Zealand tertiary institution accredited to offer qualifications at this level, or graduated with a degree from an overseas tertiary institution, deemed by the Faculty of New Media, Arts and Business Board of Studies to be of equivalent standing.

-- IELTS test: Overall score of 6.5 with no band score lower than 6
+- IELTS test – Academic score of 6.5, with no band score lower than 6

-- TOEFL Internet-based test (iBT): Score of 90 or higher (with a writing score of 21)
+- TOEFL Internet-based test (iBT) – Score of 79 (with a writing score of 21)

 - University of Cambridge English Examinations – CAE or CPE with a score of 176.
 No less than 169 in each skill.